Byline Times: Operations

-The newspaper is published monthly for subscribers, while BylineTimes.com functions as a free news site.
-Byline Times's sister organisations are the crowdfunding journalism platform Byline.com, investigative unit Byline Investigates, the Byline Times Podcast, Byline Books and the annual summer event Byline Festival.
+The Byline Times newspaper is published monthly for subscribers, with three-quarters of the material restricted to print, while BylineTimes.com functions as a free news site.
+Byline Times's sister organisations are the former crowdfunding journalism platform Byline.com, investigative unit Byline Investigates, the Byline Times Podcast, Byline Books and the annual summer event Byline Festival.
 All are separate entities.